lbtran/cops-and-rubbers-twine/README.md

 # cops-and-rubbers
- Twine code base for Cops and Rubbers game by Lien B. Tran Completed in March 2016 with a last update in December 2018
+ Twine code base (using Harlowe StoryFormat) for Cops and Rubbers game by Lien B. Tran Completed in March 2016 with a last update in December 2018

  You may use this code as licensed under CC BY 4.0 and attributing Lien B. Tran (lienbtran.com).